 Open Space is land dedicated to farming, pastures, gardening, parks and recreation amenities, or conservation efforts to preserve natural resources.
-Land set aside for open space supports the quality of life of a community by preserving natural resources, encourages citizens to be outside more, attracts businesses, creates community, provides places for recreation for all ages, adds character and makes the town more pleasing to the eye.
+Land set aside for open space supports the quality of life of a community by preserving natural resources, providing places for recreation for all ages, and adding character to the town.
 Open space can be as large as the Blue Ridge Mountains or the Grand Caverns or as small as a pocket park on a corner square of a neighborhood with landscaping and street art and seats for citizens to enjoy.
+Residential zones R-1, R-2, R-3, and R-7 are recommended to allow open space for pocket parks or green spaces and would be in keeping with the Traditional Neighborhood Principles, specifically Principle #3: Small playgrounds or pocket parks are conveniently located near residential dwellings.

-Low, Medium and High Residential Densities
+Low, Medium, and High Residential Densities